vedph/cadmus_tgr_doc/models.md

 # TGR Models

 Models for _Tradizione Grammaticale Romana_.
-You can also a glance at the [graphical overview](overview.md).
+You can also have a glance at the [graphical overview](overview.md).

 ## Items